Michael Holigan's Your New House

-Michael Holigan's Your New House is a syndicated home improvement television show which premiered in 1995.
-A sister program titled "Your New House with Michael Holigan" premiered on the Discovery Channel (US) in 1998.
+Michael Holigan's Your New House is a syndicated home improvement television show which ran from 1994 to 2004.
+A sister program titled Your New House with Michael Holigan premiered on the Discovery Channel in 1998.

 Syndication

 Through 2007 "Michael Holigan's Your New House" completed 255 episodes and 10 seasons.

 Discovery Channel

 "Your New House with Michael Holigan" completed three seasons consisting of 60 half hour episodes and 100 one hour episodes.

 Cast

 In addition to Michael Holigan, other talent has included: